nlinker/qmk_keymap/README.md

 This layout uses 56 keys only and fits to Iris rev4 keyboard.

 The most notable features are:
-- Colemak-DH on the base layer, Qwerty is possible
+- Colemak-DH on the base layer
-- Ctrl and Alt modifiers are on the home row; however they are implemented as combos on the base layer.
-The reason is that the usual Mod Taps feature makes the keyboard feels like laggy and not immediately responsive.
-The feature also requires to select and get used to the timings.
-I used Mod Taps on the NUM layer only, since digits are typed with more care and slower than text.
+- Shift, Ctrl and Alt modifiers are on the home row.
 - There are paired Shift keys, they are explicitly dedicated and never overloaded.
   The usage of the dedicated Shift keys greatly reduces the number of errors when typing text.
 - Underscore is the default, `-` can be obtained either with Shift, or using Symbol layer